Tarieret/Financial-Time-Series-Forecasting-Model-Comparison/README.md

 **Future Plans (Part 2)**
-**Future work will implement a sophisticated ML model (e.g., ARIMAX or LSTM) to overcome the non-linearity challenges identified in this baseline analysis.**
+**Future work will implement a sophisticated ML model (LSTM) to overcome the non-linearity challenges identified in this baseline analysis.**